-HHSC, through a combination of state general revenue and Mental Health Block Grant dollars, provides over \$8 million dollars to fund the Supportive Housing Rental (SHR) Assistance Program to local mental health authorities (LMHAs) and local behavioral health authorities (LBHAs) to provide rent and utility assistance, deposits, move-in costs, and other one-time/time-limited expenses to obtain and maintain housing.
-SHR funds can be used for up to 12 months of rental assistance based on s a person's identified need.
+HHSC allocates over \$8 million per year to local mental health authorities (LMHAs) and local behavioral health authorities (LBHAs) to fund Supportive Housing Rental (SHR) Assistance Programs.
+HHSC uses a combination of state general revenue and federal block grant funding.
+SHR provides rent and utility assistance, deposits, move-in costs, and other one-time/time-limited expenses for individuals to obtain and maintain housing.
+LMHAs and LBHAs can use SHR funds for up to 12 months of rental assistance based on a person's identified need.
 Participants are required to assess and develop a transition plan to address barriers for housing and employment with the goal of being self-sufficient.